pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     .. note:: Conveniently, pages can also be loaded via indexes over the document: ``doc.loadPage(n) == doc[n]``.
 Consequently, a document can also be used as an iterator over its pages, e.g. ``for page in doc: ...`` and ``for page in reversed(doc): ...`` will yield the :ref:`Page`\ s of ``doc`` as ``page``.

-    .. method:: convertToPDF
+    .. method:: convertToPDF(from_page = -1, to_page = -1, rotate = 0)

       Create a PDF version of the current document and write it to memory.
 All document types are supported.
+The parameters have the same meaning as in :meth:`insertPDF`.
+In essence, you can restrict the conversion to a page subset, specify page rotation, and revert page sequence.

+      :arg int from_page: first page to copy (0-based).
+Default is first page.

+      :arg int to_page: last page to copy (0-based).
+Default is last page.

+      :arg int rotate: rotation angle.
+Default is 0 (no rotation).
+Should be ``n * 90`` with an integer ``n`` (not checked).

       :rtype: bytes
       :returns: a Python ``bytes`` object containing a PDF file image.
-It is created by internally using ``write(garbage=4, clean=False, deflate=True, ascii=False, expand=0, linear=False, pretty=False)``.
+It is created by internally using ``write(garbage=4, deflate = True)``.
 See :meth:`write`.
 You can output it directly to disk or open it as a PDF via ``fitz.open("pdf", pdfbytes)``.
 Here are some examples:

       >>> # convert an XPS file to PDF
       >>> xps = fitz.open("some.xps")